ImanJowkar/kubernetes/11-taint-tolerations/README.md

 # Taint and Tolerations

 **tip**:
-- taints are set on nodes
+- taints set on nodes
-- tolerations are set on pods
+- tolerations set on pods

 kubectl taint nodes works1 key=value:taint-effect \
 **tip**: there are three taint-effect:
-- **NoSchedule**   ---> pod no scheduling on the node.
+- **NoSchedule**   ---> new pod no scheduling on the node.
-- **PreferNoSchedule**  ---> the system will try to avoid placing it pod on the node but is not guaranteed.
+- **PreferNoSchedule**  ---> the system will try to avoid placing pod on the node but is not guaranteed.
 - **NoExecute** ---> new pods will not be scheduled on the node and existing pods on the node, if any, will be evicted if they do not tolerate the taint.

 ```
+kubectl label nodes node_name size=large

 kubectl taint nodes worker1 node=high-ram:NoSchedule

 kubectl taint nodes worker1 node=high-ram:NoSchedule-  # untaint nodes

 kubectl describe node node_name | grep -i taint

+kubectl describe node master | grep -i -A10 labels
 ###########
 apiVersion: v1
 kind: Pod